aetel/cutrenet/README.md

 6. Go to your browser and navigate to 127.0.0.1:5000.

 ## To-Do:
 * **Settings file:** Load settings from a specific file.
-Email server, webpage name, localised strings, aetelbot settings, sarao mode, etc
+Email server, webpage name, localised strings, aetelbot settings, sarao mode, etc...
+This will need to change in the future when the app runs in Docker.
 * **Logging:** Log relevant events
 * **Admin notifications:** via email, telegram?
 * **Add support for past members & granular admin rights:** Give past members a special role and stuff